|

 unable to bail out and died instantly.
 Nearly sixty years later Walt

 Witherspoon walked up to the crash site of 42-18290.
-Dave and I joined him
+I joined him

 there to survey the scene.
 Less than 1% of Montgomery's plane remained.
 Among